thesullivantage/terraform-aws-metaflow/README.md

 # Metaflow Terraform module

+__Contains infrastructure as code (IaC) I have lifted for Soar Aviation Solutions for running production ML workloads through the metaflow library (using Argo workflows as a Kubernetes backend) on Kubernetes clusters.
+Much modification is required for production.

+---

+---

 Terraform module that provisions AWS resources to run [Metaflow](https://metaflow.org/) in production.

 This module consists of submodules that can be used separately as well: